ms-iot/content/en-US/win10/samples/DriverLab3.md

 lang: en-US
 ---

-##Deploy the driver and confirm the installation
+##Deploy the driver and confirm the installation using VS

 This exercise demonstrates how to manually copy and install the driver to a Windows IoT Core device.
 We will first use the **Server Message Block (SMB)** protocol via a **File Explorer** window to transfer files from the development machine to the target device (Windows IoT Core device).
 We will then use PowerShell to install the driver.